RomanBurunkov/tm-is/README.md

 ## Functions

-- isEmpty: returns true/false. true if passed argument is null, empty string or undefined.
+- `isEmpty`: returns true/false. true if passed argument is null, empty string or undefined.
-- isObject: returns true/false. true if passed argument is an object except null.
+- `isObject`: returns true/false. true if passed argument is an object except null.
-- isFunction: returns true/false. true if passed argument is a function.
+- `isFunction` / `isFunc`: returns true/false. true if passed argument is a function.
-- isFunc: the same as isFunction.
+- `isUndefined` / `isUndef`: returns true/false. true if passed argument is undefined.

 ## Example